Baking soda (sodium bicarbonate) is a natural substance with a variety of uses. It has an alkalizing effect, which means it reduces acidity.

 - nuts and seeds

-Talk to your doctor about PPIs like omeprazole.
-They’re safe and have few side effects.
+You can also talk to your doctor about PPIs like omeprazole.
+They’re safe though may have a few side effects.

 Never discontinue doctor-prescribed cancer treatment.
 Discuss any complementary or supplementary therapies with your doctor.